boristsr/gdcorner-website/_posts/2018-12-22-SuperResolutionTesting.md

 ---
 layout: post
 title:  "Testing Texture \"Super Resolution\" Techniques"
-date:   2018-12-22 17:28:13 +1100
+date:   2018-12-23 13:28:13 +1100
 categories: rainbowsix gamedev superresolution rendering
 ---

 After seeing [Doom Neural Upscale 2X by hidfan](https://www.doomworld.com/forum/topic/99021-v-0-95-doom-neural-upscale-2x/), I became interested in testing out "super resolution" techniques on the images found in Rainbow Six and Rogue Spear.

 [Super Resolution](https://en.wikipedia.org/wiki/Super-resolution_imaging) is the process of taking a smaller image and generating extra detail to output a larger resolution image without just blurring the smaller image.
-Although there are many varied techniques, I will be focussing on [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) based techniques in this article.
-The Neural networks have been trained on a large dataset of small images that are then compared against larger version, and the difference is then used to train the model.
-The result is a network that can restore missing detail in an image and the results can appear to be magic.
+Although there are many varied techniques to achieve the results, in this article I will be using an open source trained network, [ESRGAN (Enhanced SRGAN)](https://github.com/xinntao/ESRGAN), and an image upscaling service called [LetsEnhance.io](letsenhance.io).

 <!--more-->

 ## Goals / Requirements

-To properly evaluate I needed some criteria that results could be compared against.
-Primarily these are that the results look good, and I don't want to manually tweak thousands of images.
-My ideal list is:
+My goal is to upscale textures from a 20 year old game, therefore the process needs to work on extremely small textures and produce visually appealing results.
+There are a lot of textures to process so I'd like to avoid any hand tweaking.
+My goals boil down to this list:

 1. High resolution textures from existing data
 2. Low noise, low artifact results
-3. The process can be fully automated with no human intervention on a per image basis.
+3. A fully automated with no human intervention on a per image basis.
 4. Pre-processing and post-processing of images is ok, as long as the process can be automated and applied to all images.
 5. Services with no possibility of API access are a no-go.